 So the selection of material for storage of food items is equally important.

 There is this recent trend of packing everything in a plastic container which has hazardous effects on our health.
-Also, people are lavishly using aluminium cookwares nowadays but the water-soluble form of aluminium causes harmful effects.
+Also, people are lavishly using aluminum cookwares nowadays but the water-soluble form of aluminum causes harmful effects.

 In Samhitas and ancient texts, we can clearly find uses of earthenware’s which are non-reactive.
 Also where ever they mentioned metals they used only silver and gold as they are least reactive.
 This shows that people that time were quite clear about principles of reactivity and chemical changes and we are quite ignorant.

 -High dietary intake of preserved meat’s, salt-preserved foods and very hot drinks and food, Chinese-style salted fish is reported to cause nasopharyngeal cancer, particularly common in South East Asia.

 – Change in properties after storage as new grains are a guru, old grains are laghu.
 The change may be good or bad depending on the methods of storage.
 Quality depends on storage and includes the nature of grains, the period of storage and method of preservation.

 – Since the industrial revolution the food processing industry has invented many technologies that both keep food fresh longer and alter the fresh state of food as seen in nature.

 Some of the techniques are cooling, pasteurization, autoclavation, drying, Salting and separation of various components, and all appear to alter the original nutritional content of food.

 Pasteurization and autoclavation have no doubt improved the safety of many common foods but some techniques have downfalls also.

 Techniques such as milling, centrifugation, yielding flour, oil, juices; inevitably, changes the nutritional content of food.
 Heating techniques also reduce foods content of many heat-labile nutrients such as certain vitamins and phytochemicals.